-I shoot with top of the line Canon bodies, the fastest primes lenses available ( I can shoot on VERY dark sets when needed) and a Hollywood made sound blimp to reduce (almost mute) the sound of my camera’s motor drive & shutter , so its noise won’t get picked on the film’s recorded dialogue soundtrack while the action is rolling.
+I shoot with top of the line Canon bodies, the fastest and best lenses available ( I can shoot on VERY dark sets when needed with the fastest primes available on the market) and two professional sound blimps to reduce (almost mute) the sound of my camera’s motor drives & shutters, so its noise won’t get picked on the film’s recorded dialogue soundtrack while the action is rolling.
 All of the above must be done while not getting in the way of the crew, or even worse, without getting in the shot myself or in the actors’ eyeline.
 In order to accomplish all this and get the job done it is extremely important to always understand and be aware of what’s happening on the set around me and what is going to happen next, and, last but not least be as invisible as possible and blend in with the crew/background.

 While I am very well aware that stills taken on a movie set are very low on the priority list of producers and DOP, I take this job very seriously at producing the very best shots while I blend into the background without being in the way of the crew.
 The stills are available almost instantly, minutes after they have been taken on the set, and are therefore, a very powerful promotional tool that can and will be used right away for press releases and later on, once the movie is completed, for its marketing and promotional collaterals.
 As David Puttman said

 “ More people will see the stills of the movie than will ever actually see the movie’ so stills are very important.”

 As you can see from my Fine Art Photography site I have a keen eye for composition, which is very useful when shooting on the set as well.